Available on the PACE 2, PACE 3, APEX Pro 1, APEX 2/2 Pro, VERTIX 1/2

 Test 3: 3 min - Estimated to be your Lactate Threshold and higher, about 5km pace

-Cooldown - 5 min (can be paused and/or skipped) - During the test
+Cooldown - 5 min (can be paused and/or skipped)

 - The data page displayed is fixed and shows Pace, Heart Rate, and Remaining Time.
 Users cannot scroll to change this page and skips/pauses are not allowed.